leoluyi/dotfiles/tmux/tmux cheatsheet.md

 ← → ↑ ↓    navigate the next pane on the left, right, ...
-h, j, k, l navigate panes ala Vim o          swap panes
+h, j, k, l navigate panes ala Vim o          switch between panes
 ;          go to the 'last' (previously active) pane q          show pane indexes

 ⍽         toggle between layouts
-< , >      Swap panes
+< , > or { , }  Swap current pane with the previous/next pane.
-C-o        Rotate the panes in the current window forwards {          Swap the current pane with the previous pane.
+C-o        Rotate the panes in the current window forwards
-}          Swap the current pane with the next pane.

 z          Toggle zoom state of the current pane.
-+          maximize any pane to a new window
++          maximize the current pane to a new window
 !
 Break the current pane out of the window

 H, J, K, L    resize panes
-+             maximizes the current pane to a new window
 ```

 ### Window/pane surgery